-Main Purposes of this Guidance The purposes of this Guidance Note are as follows: Note: The main objective of standardising industry terminology is to enable Investors to have a clearer understanding of financial Products and services when making investment decisions.
-To enable Fund Managers and consultants to interpret information in a like manner and produce statistics/material that is accurate and useful. c.
-To improve efficiency within organisations when developing Offer Documents. d.
-To include this dictionary on FSC's Web Site.
-Date of this version: 21 June 2019 History (prior versions) of this Guidance Note: This Guidance Note was originally issued in November 2005 and reviewed in March 2018.
+The purposes of this Guidance Note are as follows:

+- a.
+The main objective of standardising industry terminology is to enable Investors to have a clearer understanding of financial Products and services when making investment decisions. - b.
+To enable Fund Managers and consultants to interpret information in a like manner and produce statistics/ material that is accurate and useful. - c.
+To improve efficiency within organisations when developing Offer Documents. - d.
+To include this dictionary on FSC's Web